-The Chief Inspector for Colchester produces an Infographic on a monthly basis that contains an overall look at the crime statistics for the previous month and details what the residents have told us is going on and what the teams have done to act on this.
-To view the document click here.
+July 2018 - Essex Police - Colchester Community Policing Team - visit here for an overall look at the crime statistics for the previous month plus details on what the residents have said is going on and what the teams have done to act on this, plus view Essex Police interactive map which details upcoming activities in the Colchester area.

-2018 National Rural Crime Survey - Do you think crime has gone up or down?
+2018 National Rural Crime Network - Do you think crime has gone up or down?
 Do you feel safer?
 What’s your view of the police in your community?

 In short, the National Rural Crime Network want to know the true picture of crime and anti-social behaviour in rural communities across England and Wales – and the impact it has where you live or work.

-Please follow the link to complete the survey -http://www.nationalruralcrimenetwork.net/research/internal/2018survey/
+Please follow the link to complete the survey.
+The survey is now closed.

 Planning Hearing Update - 10th May from Cllr Andrea Luxford Vaughan